 RECOMMENDED: Horse Riding Helmets for Kids

 Riders should look for a helmet that’s both comfortable and fits well.
-Western riders could likely find everything they need at a quality tack shop where they could try on a variety of helmets, seek out advice from the sales clerk, and get some more information on why a riding helmet matters.
+Western riders could likely find everything they need at a quality tack shop where they could try on a variety of helmets, seek out advice from the sales clerk about helmet hats for horse riding, and get some more information on why a riding helmet matters.
 They may even be able to get their helmet adjusted to their head.

 As cool as cowboys might look riding without a helmet, risking your health to stick with an aesthetic or culture isn’t very smart.
 Western riders who prefer to wear a cowboy hat put themselves at risk of traumatic brain injuries every time they ride.